pulumi/docs/content/docs/intro/cloud-providers/azure-nextgen/_index.md

 * `clientId`: (Optional) The Client ID which should be used.
 * `clientSecret`: (Optional) The Client Secret which should be used.
 For use When authenticating as a Service Principal using a Client Secret.
 * `disablePulumiPartnerId`: (Optional) This will disable the Pulumi Partner ID which is used if a custom partnerId isn’t specified.
-* `environment`: (Required) The Cloud Environment which should be used.
+* `environment`: (Optional) The Cloud Environment which should be used.
 Possible values are public, usgovernment, german, and china.
 Defaults to public.
 * `msiEndpoint`: (Optional) The path to a custom endpoint for Managed Service Identity - in most circumstances this should be detected automatically.
 * `partnerId`: (Optional) A GUID/UUID that is registered with Microsoft to facilitate partner resource usage attribution.
 * `subscriptionId`: (Optional) The Subscription ID which should be used.